-College of Social Work Professor Sue Levkoff and Professor Alan White from the College of Arts and Sciences established the South Carolina - Advancing Diversity in Aging Research undergraduate program in 2015.
-Their goal was to address the lack of diversity among scientific experts by increasing underrepresented racial and ethnic minority students who pursue graduate studies and research careers in STEM - science, technology, engineering, and mathematics, as applied to aging.
-Six years later, the program continues to provide research opportunities to students who do not have the same resources as larger schools.
+South Carolina College of Social Work professor Sue Levkoff and College of Arts and Sciences professor Alan White established the South Carolina - Advancing Diversity in Aging Research (SC-ADAR) program in 2015.
+The goal was to address the lack of diversity among scientific experts by increasing the number of underrepresented and minority students who pursue graduate studies and research careers in science, technology, engineering and mathematics.

-“The program also introduced me to the type of topics that interest me, which made finding a school, program and lab easier,” McKenzie says.
+“The program introduced me to the type of topics that interest me, which made finding a school, program and lab easier,” says McKenzie, who will pursue a doctorate in human-centered computing.
 “I’m prepared for future academic and career opportunities thanks to the program providing me with a solid foundation in research and life skills.”

-Unlike some of her classmates, Smith had an interest in research and wanted to participate in the SC-ADAR program because it was highly recommended by her mentor.
+Smith, who will pursue the same doctorate at Florida, had an interest in research and wanted to participate in the SC-ADAR program because it was recommended by her mentor.
 She also desired more experience in research by combining her interests of gerontology and computer sciences.

 “I enjoyed everything from the networking to the research,” Smith says.
 “It was great seeing and being around other minority people of color and women in positions where I want to be in the future.
 It made me feel comfortable and gave me a sense of security.”